-- 1. Be in the public interest and not to the detriment of the public safety or welfare; - 2.
+- 1. Be in the public interest and not to the detriment of the public safety or welfare. - 2.
 Be of a character, size, and location that will be in harmony with the orderly development of the district. - 3.
 All signs shall be maintained in good and legible condition. - 4.
-Signs on the valance of "roll-up" fabric awnings, sidewalk umbrellas, sandwich board signs, and advertising signs in windows are exempt from these Regulations.
-However, sandwich board signs shall not exceed six square feet on each side. - 5.
-The Planning Commission may determine that an existing sign be designated as a landmark sign, and waive any dimensional or other requirements set forth herein.
+Signs on the valance of "roll-up" fabric awnings, sidewalk umbrellas, sandwich board signs not exceeding six square feet on each side and advertising signs in windows are exempt from these Regulations. - 5.
+The Development Review Board may determine that a validly created pre-existing sign be designated as a "landmark sign" and waive any dimensional or other requirements set forth herein.
 However, in that case, a permit is required for any change in wording or appearance.